How to Open and Maintain an Online Savings Account Safely

 A workaround is to deposit cash into your checking account (if you have a local bank) and transfer it electronically via ACH to your online bank.
 It usually takes just one business day for the transfer.

 Another aspect to consider is customer service.
 With a local bank, you have a face-to-face interaction with a banker.
-In contrast, online banks handle customer service through phone, chat, or email.
+In contrast, online banks handle customer service through phone, chat or email.

-Therefore, if you're uncomfortable with this form of engagement or have an aging parent who relies on in-person guidance, an online account may not be the best choice.
+If you're uncomfortable with this form of engagement or have an aging parent who relies on in-person guidance, an online account might not be the best choice.

 Final thoughts: Making the switch is well worth it